This post contains affiliate links.

 The thumb is used to make Santa’s fat body, and then either the side of the thumb or a smaller finger is used for Santa’s hat.

-The details she drew in with the black and silver sharpie.
+The details like his beard and legs she drew in with the black and silver sharpie.

 After she finished the stamping she wrote simple Christmas messages in Sharpie to finish the cards.
 There are many other designs you could come up with too!
 With black card stock an angel or a snowman should be easy to create.
 It would be a fun project for younger kids too, since they could do the the thumbprints and let an adult fill in the details for a collaborative Christmas craft.